 Take for instance this data transfer station which is estimated to rent at around $750 – $1,250 per day.
 That’s about the same prices as some rental houses offer RED One camera packages for.

-And then once you get something as serious as the cart on the right, you need a crew member who knows how to take full advantage of it.
+And then once you get something as serious as the cart above, you need a crew member who knows how to take full advantage of it.

 The true hidden cost of the Epic are the tools and people you have to surround yourself with to properly handle the workflow.